decodingml/llm-twin-course/6-bonus-superlinked-rag/README.md

 ## 2. Start the rest of the infrastructure

-From the root of the repository, run the following to start all necessary components to run locally the LLM twin project powered by Superlinked:
+After your Superlinked server successfully started (from the root of the repository), run the following to start all necessary components to run locally the LLM twin project powered by Superlinked:
 ```shell
 make local-start-superlinked
 ```